MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/REPORTING.md

 We all follow our [Code of Conduct](https://www.mdanalysis.org/pages/conduct).

+The Code of Conduct applies in all MDAnalysis spaces, in particular to *both* the *in-person* and the *online* portions of this workshop (as well as to all communications on Discord and our Discussion forums).

 ## Code of Conduct violation

 You can always report a violation of the Code of Conduct via the form